peidevs/peidevs.github.io/content/about.md

 <img src="https://secure.meetupstatic.com/photos/member/c/7/e/4/member_159531172.jpeg">
 </figure>
 <div class="loop__content clearfix">
 <strong>Sean Whalley</strong> - Hasn't really done much.
 He has been to events and help organize things.
 But he is writing this for himself and has trouble with self reflection.
-Sean is stepping back in 2017 and focusing on being an advisor to the other elders.
-With 2 small kids and 4 years of elderhood under his belt, it was time to step back refocus on family and career.
+Sean is stepping back in 2017 and focusing on being an adviser to the other elders.
+With 2 small kids and 4 years of elder-hood under his belt, it was time to step back refocus on family and career.
 </div>
 </article>